 - Lawyer – Much like the accountant, you want someone that specialises in property and the creative approaches required to acquire deals and sell them.

-- Mortgage Broker – I prefer a broker over a bank representative for two reasons: a) Flexibility: a broker has access to more products to suit your circumstance b) Longevity: a broker doesn’t get transferred to another branch or department after you’ve put in the hard yards of building the relationship.
+- Mortgage Broker – I prefer a broker over a bank representative for two reasons: a) Flexibility: a broker has access to more products to suit your circumstances b) Longevity: a broker doesn’t get transferred to another branch or department after you’ve put in the hard yards of building the relationship.

-- Mentor or Coach – A must if you want to fast track success, mitigate risk and minimise mistakes.
+- Mentor or Coach – A must if you want to fast-track success, mitigate risk and minimise mistakes.
 Click here to read more on how to choose a mentor.

 - Financial Planner – It’s always wise to have someone on the outside looking in at the big picture of your wealth creation plan.
-I always prefer to choose somebody that has a passion for property and works on a fee for service rather than third party commissions.
+I always prefer to choose somebody that has a passion for property and works on a fee-for-service rather than third-party commissions.

-- Real Estate Agent(s) – I like to think that there is 1 in 10 agents worth working with.
+- Real Estate Agent(s) – I like to think that there are 1 in 10 agents worth working with.
 By that I mean, they understand your approach and want to help build your property business.
 Find them!
 They are the source of your deals.
 Click here to read more about getting on an agent’s hotlist.

 Bear in mind that while you’re building a team of quality professionals, you’re the one still in charge.
-That doesn’t mean you need to become a dogmatic, all powering, all conquering tyrant.
+That doesn’t mean you need to become a dogmatic, all-powering, all-conquering tyrant.
 Managing people needs to be done with diplomacy, respect and patience.

 Ultimately though, you employ these professionals to provide you with quality, expert advice so that YOU can make a decision about YOUR projects.

 Managing Your Team